snonux/foo.zone/gemfeed/2025-11-02-perl-new-features-and-foostats.md

 }
 ```

-You see that this feature becomes increasingly useful the with nested data structures, e.g. to print all keys of the nested hash:
+You see that this feature becomes increasingly useful with nested data structures, e.g. to print all keys of the nested hash:

 ```perl
 print for keys $hash->{stats}->%*;